 Most property investors normally procrastinate talking with their accountant until the next year when they do their taxes.
 As a result, they end up wasting valuable time to find the right documents and figures.

 You can provide all of your documents to your accountant at the start and let them take care of it.
 Many professional investors provide their accountants with a summary of the income and expenses for their property.

 This can not only help you reduce your accounting fees but you can check your cash flow position with the property, identifying abnormally high expenses in the process.

-You can use our investment property spreadsheet template to give your account the required figures.
+You can use our investment property spreadsheet template to give your accountant the required figures.